Website Exit Surveys: How Do Website Exit Surveys Work?

 If people use their mobile phones or tablets to shop, the website exit survey is triggered when the person presses the Back button or scrolls to access the URL bar.

 This means that you have two options when to run a website exit survey: either when people use their laptops and desktops or their phones and tablets to find something on your website.

 When asking both groups to answer your survey, you can get opinions of two kinds of visitors that frequently shop and search for the best items and services.
 It will be worthy feedback that can actually move your business and bring you more profit in the future.

 Each website exit survey is a top-notch tool to use every time you need to hear from those who leave your website.
 This will help to upgrade your products or services, provide people with additional value, and eventually get more profit.

-Have you ever had website exit surveys?
-If you are just starting with these, you should think twice before asking everything you want to hear from your potential customers.
-We have examples of the questions that you might want to ask but remember that you should not have plenty of questions that will tie users to their seats for more than 2 minutes.
+Have you ever used website exit surveys?
+If you are just starting, you should think twice before asking everything you want to hear from your potential customers.
+We have examples of the questions that you might want to ask but remember that you should not have too many questions, as they will tie users to their seats for more than 2 minutes.